 As the financial ecosystem moves toward complete digitisation, converting physical shares into demat form has become a smart move and often a regulatory requirement.
-Managing paper share certificates comes with risks misplacement, wear and tear, or discrepancies in details.
+Managing paper share certificates comes with risks, such as misplacement, wear and tear, or discrepancies in details.
 On the other hand, dematerialisation allows investors to hold their shares securely in electronic format via a demat account.
+The process of demat of physical shares ensures safety, easy management, and quick access to your investments.

 If you’re wondering how to convert physical shares into demat, this guide takes you through the latest process, timelines, documentation, and key checkpoints.